 - Vital signs: Caregivers will check your blood pressure, heart rate, breathing rate, and temperature.
 They will also ask about your pain.
 These vital signs give caregivers information about your current health.

 - Pulse oximeter: A pulse oximeter is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
 The other end of the cord is hooked to a machine.
 Never turn the pulse oximeter or alarm off.
 An alarm will sound if your oxygen level is low or cannot be read.

 - Heart monitor: This is also called an ECG or EKG.
 Sticky pads placed on your skin record your heart's electrical activity.

 - Tests for infections: You will need tests for common active or opportunistic infections.
 These are illnesses that can be very dangerous for those with HIV or AIDS.
 They include toxoplasmosis and tuberculosis.
 You may be tested for other infections such as pneumocystis pneumonia (PCP) if you show signs.
-Ask your caregiver for more information about these illnesses.
+Ask your healthcare provider for more information about these illnesses.

 - Antiretroviral medications: These medications slow the progression of HIV.
 They are given in different combinations called highly active antiretroviral therapy (HAART).
-Your caregiver will decide what kind of HAART you need.
+Your healthcare provider will decide what kind of HAART you need.
 You may need to make HAART changes if you have severe side effects, or if you develop resistance to a medicine.

 - Antimicrobial medicines: These are given to kill infections caused by bacteria, viruses, or fungus.